 Backpacking Kangaroo Island and the Yorke Peninsula

 Within a day’s drive from Adelaide are the seaside getaways of the Yorke Peninsula, The Fleurieu Peninsula, and Kangaroo Island.
-Between the three areas, there’s over six hundred miles of coastline.
-Most of these beachs are hardly visited or even touched by any sort of tourist.
+Between the three areas, there are over six hundred miles of coastline.
+Most of these beaches are hardly visited or even touched by any sort of tourist.

-Kangaroo Island is one of the most popular holiday spots for South Australians and is fairly unknown outside of the state.
-Located across from the Fleurieu Peninsula, Kangaroo Island is Australia’s third largest island and an important refuge for several threatened ecosystems.
+Kangaroo Island is a popular holiday spot for South Australians and is fairly unknown outside of the state.
+Located across from the Fleurieu Peninsula, it’s Australia’s third-largest island and an important refuge for several threatened ecosystems.

 Arriving at Kangaroo Island is a simple matter of taking a short ferry from Cape Jervis.
-Upon arriving, backpackers will have many lodging options.
 You’ll find most of the hostels in the largest settlement on the island, Kingscote.
-Utilizing a local farmstay is becoming increasingly popular and many resemble hostels in their offerings.
+Local farm stays are becoming increasingly popular and many resemble hostels in their offerings.

 Backpacking Uluru and Alice Springs

-There are a number of other hikes around Alice Springs aside from Ayers Rock.
+There are a number of other hikes around Alice Springs aside from Uluru.
 Kata Tjuta aka the Olgas and Kings Canyon are both definitely worth visiting as well.

 Darwin is the capital and largest city of the vast and empty Northern Territory.
-In an otherwise desolate place, Darwin exists today thanks to a booming mining industry and the need to create Asian shipping routes.
-More so than Alice Springs, Darwin has a distinctly frontier-like vibe, with a uniquely independent government and a population that really is one-of-a-kind.
+In an otherwise desolate place, Darwin exists today thanks to the booming mining industry and the need to create Asian shipping routes.

-The best part about Darwin is that it’s very close to some of the Outback’s best locations.
-Should you journey into the bush, bring lots of sunscreen and bug repellent though!
-You’ll be miserable without them.
+The best part about backpacking Darwin is that it’s very close to some of the Outback’s best locations.
+Should you journey into the bush, bring excessive amounts of sunscreen and bug repellent: you’ll be miserable without them.

-Kakadu National Park is widely considered a staple of the region and is a must visit for those backpacking Australia.
+Kakadu National Park is widely considered a staple of the region and is a must-visit for those backpacking Australia.
 Ubirr, Jim Jim Falls, and the Gunlom Plunge Pool are among the best of Kakadu.
-Also worth visiting is Litchfield National Park, which is a lovely place full of waterfalls and swimming holes that the locals love to cool off in.
+Also worth visiting is Litchfield National Park, which is a lovely place full of waterfalls and swimming holes to cool off in.

-Farther south is the small town of Katherine.
+Further south is the small town of Katherine.
 Here is the impressive Katherine Gorge, located within the Nitmiluk National Park.
-Travelers can experience the gorge in many ways from chartering a boat to paddling in a kayak to hiking along the rim on Jatbula Trail.
+Travelers can experience the gorge in many ways from chartering a boat to paddling in a kayak to hiking along the rim of Jatbula Trail.
 That final option is a 4-5 day one-way hike.